My favourite strawberry jams with a twist

 You can even use it as a base for kombucha or sweeten your rice pudding with it.

-Every year I can’t wait for the lilac to bloom and every year I’m sad when it fades again a few weeks later.
+Every year, I can’t wait for the lilac to bloom, and every year, I’m sad when it fades again a few weeks later.
 That’s why I try to preserve those beautiful flowers as best as I can and thus prolong their season.
-Lilac flowers are not toxic as many people think.
+Contrary to popular opinion, lilac flowers are not toxic.
+In fact, any variety of lilacs (Syringa spp.) is edible.
 One of my favourite recipes is this homemade lilac syrup.
-Its colour is stunning and lilac syrup in a lemonade or on top of ice cream is a treat!
+Its colour is stunning, and lilac syrup in a lemonade or on top of ice cream adds an extravagant touch!

 Lilac syrup